tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 required(:foo) { type?(Integer) }
 ```

-NOTE: when using macro syntax, unary predicate is specified as a
+NOTE: when using macro syntax, unary predicate is specified as
-      hash (while predicate of zero arity is specified as an atom).
+      a hash (predicate of zero arity is specified as an atom).

 `int?` vs. `type?(Integer)`
 ---------------------------